 Paid Parking in Lake Louise

-Due to extreme competition for parking at the Lake Louise Lakeshore parking lot and the Moraine Lake parking lot, Parks Canada will implement mandatory paid parking from June to mid-October for the Lake Louise Lakeshore parking lot.
+Due to extreme competition for parking at the Lake Louise Lakeshore parking lot and the Moraine Lake parking lot, Parks Canada has implemented mandatory paid parking from May long weekend to mid-October for the Lake Louise Lakeshore parking lot.
 This Lake Louise paid parking permit is required from 7 am to 7 pm.
-The rate for paid parking in Lake Louise is $11.70 per vehicle per day.
+The rate for paid parking in Lake Louise is $12.25 per vehicle per day.

 Where to Find Free Parking in Lake Louise